kontent-ai/kontent-ai-migration-toolkit/README.md

 2. Assets element values are not preserved during migration because elements can be referenced only by id's and not codenames.
 3. Components embedded within Rich text elements are not exported
-4. Language variants in `Scheduled` workflow step do not preserve their workflow status because it the API does not provide an information about scheduled times
+4. Language variants in `Scheduled` workflow step do not preserve their workflow status because the API does not provide an information about scheduled times

 ## Output / Input formats